Arunathish/attack-path-OSINT-playbook/modules/01-analyst-framework.md

 - Static marketing pages
 - Public-facing documentation (unless it reveals structure)
 - Generic social profiles with no sensitive content

-Prioritize high signal.
-Medium signal feeds the graph.
-Low signal is context — not a finding.

 ---